jooapa/JPRC/README.md

 Download prebuilt release and debug binaries for Windows (x64, x86) and Linux (x64) from [Releases](https://github.com/Antonako1/ATRC/releases)

-Windows binaries are compiled with VS 17 2022
+Windows prebuilt binaries are compiled with VS 17 2022

 Linux prebuilt 64-bit binaries are compiled with CLang

-For prebuild binaries, see [Building](#building) section
+For building binaries, see [Building](#building) section

 ---